zhiruii/nba-shot-quality-predictor/README.md

 **`shots`** is an append-only historical table.
 Every shot row permanently carries `fg_pct` and `fg3_pct` baked in at ingest time, reflecting the shooter's stats as of that week's pipeline run.
 This means a November shot is paired with November running stats, not end-of-season stats.
 That's a feature that reflects what the shooter's performance actually looked like at the time of the shot, which is what the model should be learning from.

 **`player_stats`** is non-historical, it always reflects the latest stats after each pipeline run, overwritten via upsert on every `data.py` execution.
-Its only role is to power the `/players` endpoint in the API (the player dropdown in the Streamlit frontend).
+Its only role is to power the `/players` API endpoint, which is not currently called by the frontend (FG%/3PT% are entered manually instead).
 It has no role in training or inference.

 The reason for baking stats into each shot row rather than joining at training time is that `player_stats` is mutable.
 If the join were deferred to training, every historical shot would be paired with whatever stats happened to be in `player_stats` at that moment — correct this season, wrong next season when `player_stats` gets overwritten.
 By embedding stats at ingest, each shot is self-contained and the training data stays temporally correct regardless of when the model is retrained.